Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Panthers stats and trends

+- In Carolina's five games this season, it has three wins against the spread.

-- The Panthers have covered the spread once this season when underdogs by 1 point or more (in two chances).
+- The Panthers have been underdogs by 1 point or more two times this season and covered the spread once.

-- Carolina's games this season have eclipsed the over/under one time in five opportunities (20%).
+- Carolina's games this season have hit the over on one of five set point totals (20%).

-- Carolina is 2-1 against the spread and 2-1 overall in games when it records more than 21.8 points.
+- When Carolina scores more than 21.8 points, it is 2-1 against the spread and 2-1 overall.

-- When Carolina amasses more than 368.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- Carolina is 3-1 against the spread and 3-1 overall when the team picks up over 368.8 yards.

-- The Panthers have turned the ball over three more times (7 total) than the Vikings have forced a turnover (4) this season.
+- The Panthers have turned the ball over seven times this season, three more turnovers than the Vikings have forced (4).

 Home and road insights